Podcast Marketing Strategy: How to Grow Your Audience?

 Here are a few tips:

-• To optimize your podcast for SEO, you should focus on keyword research, creating a relevant theme or topic for your podcast, a podcast description, and summaries for each episode.
+• To optimize your podcast for SEO, focus on keyword research, creating a relevant theme or topic, writing a podcast description, and including episode summaries.

-• Also, you should upload your podcast to popular platforms such as YouTube and Spotify and optimize your podcast by creating a podcast trailer and episode descriptions.
+• Upload your podcast to popular platforms such as YouTube and Spotify, and optimize your podcast by creating a podcast trailer and episode descriptions.

 • Additionally, creating content on evergreen topics and trending topics can be helpful for podcast SEO.